SimoneTiberi/IsoBayes/README.md

 fdr=0.01
 ```

-Here we are showing an example with chymotrypsin enzyme.
-If the data has been generated with another enzyme, please search the corresponding one
+We are showing an example with chymotrypsin enzyme.
+If the data was generated with another enzyme, please search the corresponding one
 inside the following documentations
 ``` shell
 PeptideIndexer --help
 PercolatorAdapter --help
 ```
 and reset the global variables `ENZYME_indexer` and `ENZYME_percolator` with the correct enzyme.
-The pipeline also assume that in the `/path/to/mzIDfiles` folder there is a fasta file listing target and decoy protein isoforms.
+This pipeline also assume that in the `/path/to/mzIDfiles` folder there is a fasta file listing target and decoy protein isoforms.
 The `DECOY_STRING` allow you to change the string needed to identify a decoy in the fasta file.

-Now, the next pipeline will create the final idXML suitable for SIMBA.
 ``` shell
 cd $path_out